Subqueries and nested data

 };

-property.
-The match mode determines how the subquery is evaluated.
+property is ignored.
+The match mode determines subquery evaluation logic.

 Export format support